james-middleton/Family-Handbook/README.md

 have discussed issues such as healthy eating, homework, and deciding which local charity to support They also take part in interviewing new teachers.

-#Preparing your child for school
+#Preparing Your Child for School

 [To be added.]